Skip to main content

 Mechanismโ€‹

-The mechanism involved in truncating a namespace or set within a namespace is distinct from NSUP.
+The mechanism involved in truncating a namespace, or a set within a namespace, is distinct from NSUP.

 note

-The truncate-undo and truncate-namespace-undo commands can be used to remove the truncate related entry(ies) in SMD to allow for potential recovery of inadvertently truncated records upon a subsequent cold restart.
-Truncated records that would have been already overwritten on persistent storage would not be recoverable.
+Use the truncate-undo and truncate-namespace-undo commands to remove the truncate related entry(ies) in SMD to allow for potential recovery of inadvertently truncated records upon a subsequent cold restart.
+Truncated records that have been overwritten on persistent storage are not recoverable.

 During cluster changeโ€‹